Pavel-2004/csv-converter-5/README.md

 3) Inside of the errorCase function add an if statment with any custom function that checks if the format of the file is correct.
 Return false if it the format is not correct and return the coresponding filtering function if it correct.
 4) Create a filtering function that filters and manipulates the data by looking at each row not including the header or any of the other rows.
-5) At the end of the function you can either mapp the data using mapToProperFormat function where you can pass in the current index of the data in each row corresponding to the index of the row in the correct format
+5) At the end of the function you can either map the data using mapToProperFormat function where you can pass in the current index of the data in each row corresponding to the index of the row in the correct format
 6) In the case that you want to go through the searching process call the function addOptionsToFinalFormat(info, symbolIndex, originalName, OriginalSymbol, newInfo, typeBroker.